As you will know I am an advocate for you taking charge of your money.

 It’s sneaky, but it is there.

-If it isn’t your fault if something goes wrong, how will you react and how will you learn from the experience?
+If it isn’t your fault if something goes wrong, how will you react?
+How will you learn from the experience?

 The likely answer is that you will have feelings of anger that the financial advisor let you down, cost you money, and derailed your money goals.